luau-lang/site/_pages/typecheck.md

 * `utf8` library
 * `buffer` library

-### Type function limitations

-Limitations may be lifted in the future.

-1. Can't access user-defined types.
-2. Can only access type functions from the same module.
-3. No typechecking for type function implementations.
-4. Can't accept or create generic arguments.
-5. Can only accept variadic arguments from other type functions, not directly.
-6. Can't set function parameter names.

 ## types library

 The `types` library is used to create and transform types, and can only be used within [type functions](#type-functions).